Innov8ion-developer/pokebot/README.md

 ## Create a new skill ##

 Now we need to form an answer – SKILL time!
-Let's create a new Business Skill
+Let's create a new Business Skill.
+Go to the build tab, on the canvas click the 'create skill' button
 ![Alt text](/../screenshots/part2/Picture22.png?raw=true "")

 You should see this as result: